EIT Health Headstart Funding Programme

 - Belgian/Netherlands CLC Applicants: second cut-off date in September

-- German/Swiss CLC Applicants: second cut-off date in September
+- German/Swiss CLC Applicants: second cut-off date 12 September 2019

 - Scandinavian CLC Applicants: Written feedback from evaluators will only be provided anonymously and upon request.

 - Spanish CLC Applicants: Grant up to €40 000 for their selected start-ups.
 Winners of the grant will be invited to pitch their project plan to a jury panel and compete for an additional €10 000 grant at the end of the year.

 - French CLC Applicants: Grant up to €40 000 for their selected start-ups.
 Winners of the grant will be invited to pitch their project plan to a jury panel and compete for an additional €10 000 grant at the end of the year.

 - UK/Ireland CLC Applicants: No additional directions for applicants in this node.